Criteria for the cto of the year

 Has a well-developed holistic system engineered to overcome common barriers to successful innovation

 Strives to accelerate innovation efforts to achieve even greater competitive advantage and societal impact

 Explores dramatic new approaches to open and disruptive innovation creating new markets and value networks

 Both the CTO and the Company are forerunners in responsible innovation

-Both the CTO and the Company conduct innovative and impactful work with the greatest likely long-term significance in the fields of science, technology & other related disciplines
+Both the CTO and the Company conduct innovative and impactful work with the greatest long-term significance likely to be in the fields of science, technology and other related disciplines

 Both the CTO and the Company contribute to increased economic competitiveness of Europe